 Even though you don’t get much engagement, if you get the email address of participants, then you still have leads that can be nurtured to a potential buyer.

 Also, people are given tasks such as interacting with your brand’s social accounts, which boosts your engagement and brand awareness as well.

 Using Delayed Popups

-There is one problem using popups that hinders the usability or the convenience of your website visitors.
+There is one problem with using popups that hinders the usability or the convenience of your website visitors.

 However, one of the other highly effective methods to use popups but still not annoy your website visitors is to have them appear after a certain time or when visitors meet certain criteria.

 But then the chances of getting emails from these visitors are high.
-Make sure you put a good lead magnet with these pop-ups
+Make sure you put a good lead magnet with these pop-ups.

 Make The Process Easy For Them

 The harder it will be for the visitors to enter their email addresses, the fewer chances you are going to get it.